 Pinch don’t pull!
 So, if your menstrual cup is working and kicking period woes like it should be, then it’s going to have created a really tight seal keeping it leak-free.
 If you try to pull your period out at this point, you’ll basically get nowhere and place unneeded pressure on your cervix and pelvic muscles.
 Be sure to break the seal!
 Do this by pinching the base of your menstrual cup or by sliding a finger up the side.
 You should feel the release or hear the sound of air escaping.

-Size does matters!
+Size does matter!
 We’re all shaped differently and one menstrual cup doesn’t fit all.
 Thankfully there are several sizes and styles.
 Here at Pixie Cup we have our small, large and extra large menstrual cups depending on your flow or if you’ve had babies via vaginal birth.
 Our Pixie Cup Luxe is specifically designed for women with a low cervix.
-If you are questioning what size menstrual cup is best for you or how to measure your cervix, check out the linked blog posts!
+If you are questioning what size menstrual cup is best for you or how to measure your cervix, we’ve got all the information you need.
+We even created this handy cervix ruler just for you.

 Being nervous switching from something you know well like a pad or tampon to something entirely new can be nerve-wracking!
 We totally get that.
 Everyone has those beginning fears.
 Check out our store for all the menstrual cup styles and sizes.
 Let us know how we can help.
 We’d love to chat with you!